 Other intangible assets are tested for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 An impairment loss is recognized for the amount by which the asset's carrying amount exceeds its recoverable amount.
 The recoverable amount is the higher of an asset's fair value less costs of disposal and value in use.
 An impairment loss is recognized in the income statement if the asset's carrying amount is greater than its recoverable amount.
 Non-financial assets other than goodwill that suffered an impairment are reviewed for possible reversal of the impairment at the end of each reporting period.
-An impairment loss previously recognized in the income statement is reversed if the estimates used to determine recoverable amount change materially.
-However, the value after reversal of the write-down shall not exceed the value that would have been deducted by the accumulated depreciation of the asset without the write-down of previous years.
-Impairment of assets relating to goodwill are disclosed in notes 4.1.
+An impairment loss previously recognized in the income statement the value after reversal of the write-down shall not exceed the value that would have been deducted by the accumulated depreciation of the asset without assets relating to goodwill are disclosed in notes 4.1.